Crypto Company Jurisdiction Guide: Choose on Substance, Not Lowest Tax (2026)

 | EU (MiCA) | Single-market passporting | Authorisation conditions apply |

-Broad and non-exhaustive — each fits different answers; confirm with counsel.
+This is broad and non-exhaustive; each jurisdiction fits different answers, so confirm with counsel.

 The substance axis everyone underestimates

 A registry alone is not enough.
-Economic-substance regimes (and onshore regulators generally) expect appropriate people, premises, expenditure and genuine "directed and managed" decision-making in the jurisdiction for relevant activities.
+Economic-substance regimes, and onshore regulators generally, expect appropriate people, premises, expenditure and genuine "directed and managed" decision-making in the jurisdiction for the relevant activities.
 A nameplate entity can fail substance tests, lose the intended treatment, and create reporting and credibility problems.
-Substance is a core selection axis.
+Substance is a core selection axis, not paperwork.

 Decide early

-Re-domiciling or re-licensing after launch — token live, banking in place, counterparties attached — is materially harder and costlier.
-Decide the jurisdiction with the entity structure, wrapper and fundraising stack, before issuance and banking.
+Re-domiciling or re-licensing after launch, once the token is live, banking is in place and counterparties are attached, is materially harder and costlier.
+Decide the jurisdiction alongside the entity structure, the wrapper and the fundraising stack, before issuance and banking.

 Practical guidance

-- Reject "lowest tax" as the objective — score on market/capital/timeline/substance/regulator.
+- Reject "lowest tax" as the objective; score on market, capital, timeline, substance and regulator.

-- Don't assume MiCA passporting — it has authorisation conditions.
+- Do not assume MiCA passporting; it has authorisation conditions.

-- Decide before banking/issuance — re-domiciling later is materially harder.
+- Decide before banking and issuance, because re-domiciling later is materially harder.

-- Confirm with counsel + tax adviser per jurisdiction — fact-specific, changes; not legal/tax advice.
+- Confirm with counsel and a tax adviser per jurisdiction.
+This is fact-specific, changes, and is not legal or tax advice.

-Wag3s HR keeps the structured, auditable record across a multi-jurisdiction structure — entities, contributor and cap-table data, instrument terms — feeding accounting and reporting, while jurisdiction, licensing and tax characterisation stay counsel-confirmed.
+Wag3s HR keeps the structured, auditable record across a multi-jurisdiction structure: the entities, contributor and cap-table data, and instrument terms that feed accounting and reporting.
+The jurisdiction choice, the licensing position and the tax characterisation stay confirmed by counsel and a tax adviser; Wag3s supports that work with an audit trail rather than making the determinations.
 See the HR product page.

 Further reading